pmarella2/BroncoVotes/README.md

 ## **Troubleshoothing:**
-Open an issue if there are any issues with compiling and running the DApp
+Open an issue if there are any problems with compiling and running the DApp

 ## **Acknowledgements:**
 I want to thank NSF and the ISPM research lab for providing the grant and resources to conduct this research project.
 I would also like to extend my thanks to Mahesh Murthy and Truffle team for providing the structure/tools for smart contract and web DApp development.